abcbarryn/LOM-Engine/README.md

 # LOM-Engine
 Logical Optimization &amp; Multi-agent Engine

 A deterministic, syntax-driven system framework for Large Language Models.
-Implements hierarchical safety filters and predictive market mechanics to maximize output reliability, eliminate token drift, and prevent hallucination cycles.
+Implements hierarchical safety filters to maximize output reliability, eliminate token drift, and prevent hallucination cycles.

 Semantic Logic Compiles like Software Code
 This approach demonstrates that language isn't just for chatting; it has structural syntax.
 Defining constraints via a rigorous mathematical hierarchy ("lowest number has precedence," "subordinate to the numbered rules"), creates an algorithmic logical loop.
 Because the system prompt dictates the initial attention heads, every instruction the user enters later has to be processed through those predefined logical filters.